Table Of Contents

 DYMO

-The DYMO (Dynamic MANET On-demand) routing protocol is successor to the AODV routing protocol.
-DYMO can work as both a pro-active and as a reactive routing protocol, i.e. routes can be discovered just when they are needed.
+The DYMO (Dynamic MANET On-demand) routing protocol is the successor to the AODV routing protocol.
+DYMO can work as both a proactive and a reactive routing protocol, i.e. routes can be discovered just when they are needed.

 DymoRouter is a ManetRouter with the routing module type set to Dymo.